Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Payment Protocol

+To create payment channels between treasuries without blockchain interaction, participants call { \cmdNewPaymentChannel} and provide the public key of the treasury with which to create the channel (\Cref{alg:teechainChannelA}, \cref{alg:cmdnewchannel}).
+The two treasuries then establish a secure communication channel using authenticated Diffie-Hellman~\cite{krawczyk2003sigma} for key provisioning and remote attestation.
+Using the secure channel, the treasuries assign a unique channel identifier to the channel~$c$, initialize both participant's balances to 0, and return the channel identifier.

+To execute a payment along a channel, the sender calls { \cmdPay} (\cref{alg:pay}), which specifies the amount to send and the channel identifier.
+The sender's treasury first ensures that the sender has sufficient funds before decrementing the sender's balance and incrementing the recipient's balance locally (\cref{alg:pay:inc,alg:pay:dec}).
+It then forwards the payment to the recipient's treasury to update balances.
+If the payment is not received by the recipient, \eg due to a network failure, the sender settles the channel and writes the balances to the blockchain to allow the remote party to see the final state of the channel.
+This prevents balance inconsistencies.

-\mypar{Payment deposit rebalancing} If balances permit, participants can execute payments.
-Command { \cmdPay} (\cref{alg:fix:pay}) updates channel balances locally and notifies the remote (\cref{alg:pay:not}) to update its balance (\cref{alg:receive:pay}). \sys allows deposit rebalancing to reduce collateral fund lock-in.
-For example, assuming a channel~$c$ with deposit~$d_1$ of value~$v_1$, after payments of value $p_1$ have been made, the free collateral is $v_1 p_1 x_1$.
-If $x_1$ is large, there is a high collateral lock-in.
-To avoid this, a participant can associate another deposit~$d_2$ of value $v_2$, where $v_1 v_2 p_1$, with $c$ and dissociate $d_1$ from $c$, reducing the collateral lock-in.
-If the participant requires access to $d_1$, the deposit can be released, or assigned to a different channel.
+As deposits can only be associated with a single channel, participants may suffer from \emph{deposit lock-in}: when a large deposit is added to a channel but only a small fraction is spent, it leaves the remaining locked-in until the channel is settled.
+In a channel~$c$ with deposit~$d_x$ of amount~$a_x$, after payments of value~$p_x$ have been made, the locked-in funds~$f_x$ are $a_x - p_x$.
+If $f_x$ is large, there is a high fund lock-in.
+To avoid this, participants can perform \emph{deposit rebalancing}: they associate another deposit~$d_y$ of value~$v_y$, where $v_x > v_y \geq p_x$, with $c$ and dissociate $d_x$ from $c$.
+This reduces the lock-in.

-\mypar{Off/on-chain channel termination} At any time, either party may settle payment channels ({ \cmdSettle}, \cref{alg:settle}).
-If the balances of the parties are \emph{neutral} \ie equivalent to their deposits as though no payments have been made, \sys can terminate the channel off-chain, by simply disassociating the deposits (\cref{alg:settle:off}).
-Off-chain termination allows the funds to become available immediately, with fewer transactions placed onto the blockchain (see~\cref{sec:cost}); otherwise, a settlement transaction is returned (\cref{alg:settle:gen}).
+At any time, either party may settle the channel using { \cmdSettle} (\cref{alg:settle}).
+If the balances of the parties are \emph{neutral}, \ie equivalent to their deposits as if no payments were made, the treasuries can terminate the channel off-chain by simply disassociating all deposits from the channel.
+Off-chain termination avoids writing a settlement transaction to the blockchain (see~\cref{sec:cost}); otherwise, the local treasury generates a blockchain transaction { $\tx$} using the deposits and balances in the channel, collects signatures from the committee members, and writes { $\tx$} to the blockchain.